 1. Eaze - Fastest Cannabis Delivery Service

 Eaze is a cannabis delivery startup with big goals.
-A competitor to Meadow, Eaze is another Uber-like service that recently closed a $27 million investment round in 2017.
+A competitor to Meadow, Eaze is another Uber-like service that recently closed a $65M investment Series C round in 2018.
 Servicing the Bay Area, Eaze promises Herb delivery in a short 20 minutes.

 Eaze itself, however, is not a delivery service.
 Rather, Eaze drivers are more like cannabis shuttles, connecting wanton consumers with collectives that are legally able to provide and deliver medical cannabis via California state law.